The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: The explicit expression for the fugacity: isochoric processes

 \section{The explicit expression for the fugacity: isochoric processes}

-In this section, we will solve the explicit expression for the fugacity for hard-sphere Bose and Fermi gases from their equations of state directly by the method described in the above section.
+In this section, we will solve the explicit expression for the fugacity for weakly interacting Bose and Fermi gases from their equations of state directly by the method described above.
+For the weakly interacting case, the contribution of the collision between gas molecules mainly comes from the $s$-wave contribution, so the weakly interacting gas can be regarded as a hard-sphere gas consisting of hard-sphere particles with the scattering length as its diameter.
 In the case of Bose gases, we will not consider the problem of phase transition.
+It should be noted here that since the equation of state given by Lee and Yang \cite{LeeYang} is an approximate result for weakly interacting hard-sphere gases, the expression of the fugacity is, though explicit, an approximate one limited by the approximation of the equation of state.